chaaz/versio/docs/reference.md

     part of the previous `release --pause`; if needed, you should do that yourself with e.g. `git checkout -- .`.
 You can't use both `--resume` and `--abort`.
+  - `--lock-tags (`-l`): Normally, if a project contains changes that all map to a "none" size, then the project version will be unchanged, but Versio will still move the versio tag to the latest commit.
+This flag removes that behavior, ensuring that tags are never moved--only new tags will be created for new versions.
   - `--dry-run` (`-d`): Don't actually commit, push, tag, or change any files, but otherwise run as if you would. `dry-run` is incompatible with `--pause`, `--resume`, and `--abort`.